 While securing the services of a mortgage broker isn’t a necessity, doing so often saves both time and money.
 If the buyer has questionable credit or is a first-time buyer, then a knowledgeable mortgage broker will help locate lenders who offer the best interest rates – among other contractual factors – for these buyer types.

 There are a lot of great online mortgage brokers who service loans all over the world whether you're buying a home in Cary, NC or Cedar Park, TX.
 As with any other mortgage company, some are great and some are terrible.
+You don't necessarily have to work with the mortgage lender who provides you with a preapproval letter though it definitely makes sense to give them an opportunity to earn your business.

 There is some research involved.
 However, it’s far better to put the time into finding the right people who will help smooth the process rather than haphazardly entering into contractual agreements.